Satadru1986/examportal/README.md

 # examportal
-its a anguler project by satadru chatterjee.
+its a anguler project by satadru chatterjee.fgdfg

 test